 Precedents Cited

-- 3. Manila International Airport Authority v.
-Court of Appeals: Cited to classify UP as a government instrumentality exercising corporate powers but not organized as a stock or non-stock corporation.
+- Manila International Airport Authority v.
+Court of Appeals — Referenced by the CA to classify UP as a government instrumentality exercising corporate powers but not organized as a stock or non-stock corporation, distinct from government-owned and controlled corporations in the strict sense.
+The Supreme Court did not extensively discuss its applicability beyond noting the CA's citation.